-The sample assays will determine the major and trace elements such as SiO2 (%), Fe2O3 (%), Al2O3 (%), CaO (%) MgO (%), K2O (%), TiO2 (%) and LOI (%).
-Major and trace elements in exception to SiO2 will be analysed using a four-acid digest followed by Inductively Coupled Plasma Optical (Atomic) Emission Spectrometry (ICP-OES) analysis.
-Loss on Ignition (LOI) at 10000C will be analysed by Thermal Gravimetric Analyser.
-SiO2 will be back calculated by subtracting all ICP major and trace elements plus LOI from 100%.
+Major and trace elements in exception to SiO2 were analysed using a four-acid digest followed by Inductively Coupled Plasma Optical (Atomic) Emission Spectrometry (ICP-OES) analysis.
+Loss on Ignition (LOI) at 10000C was analysed by Thermal Gravimetric Analyser.
+SiO2 was back calculated by subtracting all ICP major and trace elements plus LOI from 100%.

 A total of 1,088 samples have been transported to Intertek Genalysis Laboratories, with results expected in January 2022.

 The Muchea West drillhole database consists of 315 drill holes for a total of 2,737m.
 The drilling is all Aircore (Vacuum) and has been located on existing, cleared tracks avoiding the need for clearing of the native vegetation and minimising any potential spread of jarrah dieback.